10 Best Cable Raceways

 Sizing and Capacity

 Before adding anything to your cart, gather the cords you intend to hide and measure the bundle diameter.
 A single thin HDMI cable needs far less room than a bundle containing a power brick, two HDMI leads, and an optical audio cord.
 Most raceways list an internal width and height; common sizes range from roughly 0.5 inches square up to nearly 1.2 inches wide.
 If the channel is too tight, the lid will not snap shut or the adhesive will strain and eventually release.
 If it is too large, the cover becomes a visible protrusion on the wall.
-Look for listings that specify how many cords the channel comfortably accepts, and round up slightly if you expect to add a new device later.
+Round up slightly if you expect to add a new device later.

 Length matters just as much.
 A 40-inch cover may hide cords dropping from a TV to a media console, but a run from a desk to a floor outlet can easily exceed 100 inches.
 Many kits use multiple segments that connect end-to-end, so verify whether the stated total includes connectors or if you will need to buy corners separately.
 If your route turns around a doorway or fireplace, a kit with elbow joints and T-fittings will save you from awkward gaps.